keith/smileykeith.com/_posts/2014-01-27-ipsec-l2tp-vpn-on-a-raspberry-pi-running-arch-linux.md

 usermod -s /sbin/nologin vpnuser
 ```

-This disallows users from being able to be used for login which is
+This disallows users from being able to be used for login which is probably
-probably more secure for your VPN (although not required).
+more secure for your VPN (although not required).
+For testing you can use the
+root/root defualt user and a less secure key, although you should *definitely*
+change these before allowing access to the outside world.

 ### Troubleshooting